stitchflow

 • Companies scaling SaaS usage across departments

-• Teams that want to customize onboarding/offboarding without coding
+• Teams that want to customize onboarding/offboarding without relying solely on predefined templates

 • Organizations looking to monitor self-serve tool adoption